 - Also, click the OK button for the Content Control Properties dialog.

 Now you should have a tick on your checkbox whenever you click on it.

-This how you may add a clickable checkbox/tick box into your word document.
+This how you may create a clickable checkbox/tick box into Microsoft Word documents.

-If you have any questions related to how to insert a checkbox in Word, please mention it in the comments below.
+If you have any questions related to how to insert a checkbox in Word, please mention them in the comments below.